tusharkulkarnieep/CppND_Snake_Project/README.md

 * One additional feature has been added for the `Game::PlaceFood()` method to function correctly.
 In the `main()` function, the all maze boundaries are stored in four int         variables and sent to the `Game` class object.
 The random number generator uses these variables as the upper and lower limits to generate random places for the food.
 With       this, it is made sure that the food is placed inside the maze area.

 ## `renderer.h` and `renderer.cpp`
 * These files define the Renderer class which uses the [SDL library](https://www.libsdl.org/) to render the game to the screen.
 The `Renderer::Render()` method draws the food,     the snake and the maze in the window using the SDL renderer.
+* The `Renderer::UpdateWindowTitle()` method shows the user score, available lives and the frames per seconds as the window title.

 ## `controller.h` and `controller.cpp`
 * These files define the Controller class.
 This class handles keyboard input using the SDL libary, and it sets the snake's direction based on the input.